Health Systems Engineering Laboratory logo header

 Spatiotemporally integrated radiotherapy plan optimization

-This research aims at quantifying the extent of potential therapeutic gain that can be achieved from altering the radiation dose distribution over treatment sessions in fractionated radiotherapy.
-The design of optimal radiotherapy plans with spatiotemporally heterogeneous dose distributions gives rise to large-scale non-convex treatment-plan optimization problems.
-We employ global optimization techniques to solve the treatment-plan optimization problem and quantify the potential gain over traditional radiotherapy planning approaches using phantom cancer cases.
+This research aims to quantify the extent of potential therapeutic gain that can be achieved by altering the radiation dose distribution across treatment sessions in fractionated radiotherapy.
+The design of optimal radiotherapy plans with spatiotemporally heterogeneous dose distributions gives rise to large-scale, nonconvex treatment plan optimization problems.
+We employ global optimization techniques to solve these treatment plan optimization problems and to quantify the potential gain over traditional radiotherapy planning approaches using phantom cancer cases.

 Contact: Ehsan Salari, Ph.D.